February 2006 Archives

 Acronym Required previously wrote about transgenic crops, the EU v.
 US, in another case here.

-Thailand, Uganda, Brazil, and Senegal have periodically decreased HIV infection rates through behavior change.
+Progress in halting the deadly progression of HIV/AIDS takes concerted effort led from the tops of governments.
+We have examples in Thailand, Uganda, Brazil, and Senegal, which have periodically decreased HIV infection rates through behavior change.
 In Thailand it was through education and condom promotion, and in Uganda via their "ABC" program -- for abstinence, "be faithful", and condoms, implemented in the early 90's.
-These governments made stemming the human and economic toll of the disease a priority of their administrations and poured tremendous resources into the effort.
-But even then success has been sporadic.
+The governments that showed progress made slowing the human and economic toll of the disease a priority of their administrations and poured tremendous resources into the effort.
+But even with these efforts success has been sporadic.
 Uganda undermined its program last year by collaborating with the U.S. world AIDS project that promotes abstinence only.
-The new campaign does not support condom use, in fact promotional material was distributed declaring condoms to be porous and pre-marital sex a form of "deviance", according to a report by Human Rights Watch (HRW).
+The new campaign does not support condom use, in fact promotional material was distributed declaring condoms to be porous, along with the "new" message that pre-marital sex a form of "deviance", reports Human Rights Watch (HRW).

 Brazil's success in particular is instructive and hopeful, however that country has clear advantages because it is one of the world's largest economies and has some historical idea of what public health infrastructure looks like.
 Most countries where AIDS rampages are extremely disadvantaged by comparison.

-Yet to confuse matters perhaps, a study was published last week where researchers reported that in a province in Zimbabwe called Manicaland, HIV infections decreased between 1998 to 2003 from 23 percent to 20.5 percent.
+Yet to confuse matters perhaps, researchers reported last week that in a province in Zimbabwe called Manicaland, HIV infections decreased between 1998 to 2003 from 23 percent to 20.5 percent by delaying when they first have sex and having fewer casual partners.
 The research by scientists at the Imperial college of London showed that people had modified their behavior over the years resulting in the "first" reduction of HIV infection in sub-Saharan Africa, the region most stricken by the spread of the virus.
 The study; "HIV Decline Associated with Behavior Change in Eastern Zimbabwe", was published in last week's Science: (Gregson et al.: Vol. 311. no. 5761, pp. 664 - 666).

 The news is hopeful and confirms reports by the World Health Organization last year.
-Yet many are warning that these research findings are open for interpretation that could undermine the fight against the disease.
-If some of the factors assumed to be necessary for success, like political leadership and public health infrastructure, are important to the mitigation the disease as public health advocates almost uniformly concur, Zimbabwe is in many ways a country that looks to have the opposite profile.
-The study takes place against a backdrop of political depravity, violence, eviction, forced migration, a depressed economy and international isolation, a situation that seems to only worsen.
+Yet many are warning that these research findings are open for interpretation and could possibly undermine the fight against the disease.
+If some of the factors assumed to be necessary for success, like political leadership and public health infrastructure, are important to the mitigation the disease, as public health advocates almost uniformly concur, Zimbabwe's current government has the opposite profile.
+This study takes place against a backdrop of political depravity, violence, eviction, forced migration, a depressed economy and international isolation, a situation that seems to only worsen.

-In addition to the effect of the death rate, the number of changing variables within the data make it hopeful but challenging to believe that the results (even assuming reliable data) represent long-term success.
-Perhaps this is good news; anything that implies a positive change in the HIV/AIDS situation is good news.
-Even if this represented a wave of awareness that could later be matched with strong commitment to disease stabilization that would be hopeful, however only time (or a more nuanced understanding of the data) will tell.
+In addition, the number of changing variables within the data make it hopeful but challenging to believe that the results (even assuming reliable data) represent long-term success.
+So perhaps the study is good news, anything that implies a positive change in the HIV/AIDS situation is good news, however only time (or a more nuanced understanding of the data) will tell.

 Circle of Trust